HomeWho Was Queen Charlotte? Was She Really The First Black Queen Of...

 Queen Charlotte

-Mario had claimed that the queen was from the line of ancestors related to Margarita De Castro e Souza.
+Mario had claimed that the queen was from a line of ancestors related to Margarita De Castro e Souza.
 She was a noblewoman from the 15th century.
 Alfonso III and his lover Madragana had the origin of the noble woman’s ancestry.
 The Times has proclaimed that the Royal Family has hidden certain “credentials.”
 They wrote, “The connection had been rumored but never proved.
 The royal family has hidden credentials that make its members appropriate leaders of Britain’s multicultural society.
 It has black and mixed-raced royal ancestors who have never been publicly acknowledged.

 Times cited, “An American genealogist has established that Queen Charlotte, the wife of George III, was directly descended from the illegitimate son of an African mistress in the Portuguese royal house.”
 The House of Windsor neither accepted or denied the origins of the Queen.
 David Buck, a spokesperson said, “This has been rumored for years and years.
 It is a matter of history, and frankly, we’ve got far more important things to talk about.”